erroronline1/qualitymanagement/readme.md

 * the assistant is built using js-ecmascript 5 on purpose because of required compatibility to ms ie11. unfortunately this still is the default browser to date in many companies. the css is not compatible to previous versions of ie
 * the assistant is designed to handle multiple language support, comes with english and german and can be extended as desired. extend the lang-objects in every module, the config-file and register the languages in this config-file to make them available.
 * the core-object provides readable function-calls and globally usable variables. general configuration takes place in core/config.js. this file contains a variable that extents the core-object with global variables and commonly uses language-bricks.
-* built-in core-functions provide a search-function that has multi-word and fuzzy-search handling, language-handler, script-import, local-storage- or cookie-handler, repetitive design pattern implementation (icons, inputs, etc.) and some more. get access or extend these functions with `core.function.FUNCTIONNAME`, global variables with `core.var.VARNAME`. i recommend this pattern to modules as well, defining a module-object with `module.function.FUNCTIONNAME` and `module.var.VARNAME`. the handler for multi-language-support of the application  (`core.function.lang()`) makes built-in automated use of this pattern.
+* built-in core-functions provide a search-function that has multi-word and fuzzy-search handling, language-handler, script-import, local-storage- or cookie-handler, repetitive design pattern implementation (icons, inputs, etc.) and some more. get access or extend these functions with `core.function.FUNCTIONNAME`, global variables with `core.var.VARNAME`. i recommend this pattern to modules as well, defining a module-object with `{moduleFileName}.function.FUNCTIONNAME` and `{moduleFileName}.var.VARNAME`. the handler for multi-language-support of the application  (`core.function.lang()`) makes built-in automated use of this pattern.
 * data files are stored in a different folder hoping that changes to the backend don't mess up data that might be accessed through different persons than the maintainer of the application
 * users can be informed about changes using the changelog in core/user_information.js. add your own changes and the information will popup automatically on start
 * since most of my colleagues don't mind messing around to learn something, there is a short-tip function whose entries can be extended in accordance to your modules